mattdesl/budo/docs/comparisons.md

 ## wzrd

 [wzrd](https://github.com/maxogden/wzrd) is a tiny spin-off of beefy that is ideal for [local dependencies](https://github.com/stackgl/learning-webgl-03/blob/db8f36a534b2a184924f8b890014ff3dd9a5b391/package.json#L6-L9).
-It introduces some novel ideas like entry mapping and ndjson output with tools like [garnish](https://github.com/mattdesl/garnish).
+It has a small and focused scope, and encourages composition and diversity with other tools (e.g. [garnish](https://github.com/mattdesl/garnish) for pretty-printing).

-However, incremental bundling is likely outside of its scope.
+Incremental bundling is likely outside of its scope.

 ```sh
 #example ...